 The first thing to understand is that many insurance companies won’t even look at your application if it’s been less than a year since your last stroke.
 Strokes and TIAs have the highest chances of reoccurring within the first 12 months, so companies will “postpone” your application until you’ve had a clean bill of health for at least that long.

 In addition to timelines, they’ll also look at your overall health and family health history, such as a history of cancer, and current wellness as a determination of how you’ve coped with your stroke and how much you’ve recovered.
+Perhaps you’re concerned about your age and wondering if you might qualify for senior term life insurance.
+If so, we can help.

 Questions Life Insurance Companies Will Ask